qibo123-back/TCSE/README.md

 # TCSE
-This is a code repository for TCSE。
+This is a code repository for TCSE.